 - Trauma Therapy – A form of “talk therapy” that addresses the trauma endured by victims, helping patients release their experiences and gain a new perspective on what has happened.

-- Motivational Interviewing – A form of therapy that focuses on empowerment, change, taking control, and developing a healthy frame of mind to bolster recovery.
+- Motivational Interviewing – A form of therapy that focuses on empowerment, change, taking control, and developing a healthy frame of mind to bolster the recovery.

 Millions of domestic violence victims are in recovery right now, many of whom have had similar experiences along the way.
-If you attend a group therapy or post-rehab group such as AA, Al-Anon, or Narcanon, you’ll hear stories that sound similar to your own.
+If you attend a group therapy or post-rehab groups such as AA, Al-Anon, or Narcanon, you’ll hear stories that sound similar to your own.
 This can be helpful if you’re ever feeling isolated in your journey.

 You’re Not Alone

 With the proper diagnosis and treatment, overcoming the aftermath of abuse and living a sober life is possible.
 If you or a loved one is seeking a rehab center that caters to the needs of domestic violence victims, do not hesitate to reach out.
 The supportive staff of AllTreatment is ready to assist you in finding the right program today!